 By the way, if you’re on the hunt for more game day-appropriate dishes, you might consider this sweet potato chili, which satisfies carnivores and vegans alike, or a giant bowl of black bean salsa.
 Don’t forget about sweet potato hummus, spiced chickpeas or molasses cookies, either!

 - 2 teaspoons Dijon mustard

 - 1 lime, juiced

-- 1 small purple cabbage, cored and sliced into small stripes (about 2 cups)
+- 1 very small purple cabbage, cored and sliced into small stripes (about 2 cups)

 - 8 radishes, stems and ends removed, finely sliced and coarsely chopped

 - 2 medium organic Granny Smith apples, or other tart, crisp apple